 Peace of Mind24/7 monitoring so we can catch any problems before you do

 ConvenienceControl your home’s temperature on the go with your free Nest Thermostat

 Always ImprovingAutomatic software updates so your system will get even smarter over time

 This price can increase based on additional complexity like ductwork modifications, electrical upgrades, zoning, bedrock removal, or if multiple heat pumps are needed.

-Below is an example of a typical 3,400 square foot home in the Hudson Valley with fuel oil and central air versus Dandelion geothermal heating and cooling.
+Here is an example of a typical 2,500 square foot home in Cortlandt, NY with fuel oil heating and central air conditioning versus a Dandelion Home Geothermal Heating and Cooling System.